Welcome & Overview

 - A notebook to write down information and any questions you or your caregiver have.

 When you’re not in the Outpatient BMT Clinic, your caregiver will be responsible for caring for you.

 Keep Track of Your Temperature

-From the time you start receiving your chemotherapy, your caregiver must take your temperature and write it in the Outpatient BMT Temperature and Intake Log.
+From the time you start receiving your chemotherapy, your caregiver must take your temperature and write it in the Outpatient Cellular Therapy Temperature and Liquid Intake Log.
 While you’re on your way there, call one of the numbers listed below.